-By stigmatizing public health insurance and disincentivizing people from enrolling in such programs, the Rule jeopardizes the health care systems of states that have worked to provide coverage to all or most of their lawful residents.
 These systems rely on the enrollment of all eligible individuals to reduce costs and maintain the public's health.
 Within integrated health care systems, the Rule's impact cannot be confined to those who are directly subject to the Rule.

 A larger uninsured population will generate significant new uncompensated care costs.
 These will fall disproportionately on providers in low-income communities with fewer privately insured patients.
-In expansion states such as Maryland, Pennsylvania, and Virginia, Medicaid provides 48% of revenue for community health centers.
-Disenrollment of only 50% of noncitizen patients from Medicaid could cause community health centers to lose \$346 million per year nationally.
-The resulting service cuts could result in 295,000 fewer patients nationwide being able to access primary care services.
+In expansion states such as community health centers to lose \$346 million per year nationally, including over